sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

 ~~~

 A silence entry can also be cleared by specifying the intersection of
-subscription and/or handler to which the override applies:
+subscription and/or handler to which the entry applies:

 ~~~ shell
 $ curl -s -X GET http://localhost:4567/silenced | jq .